espadrine/succinct-cybernetics/tree/Readme.md

 Great for priority queues.
 Efficient to implement as an array.

 - Complete binary tree: all levels of the tree must be filled but the bottom.
-- Each value stored in a vertex is bigger or equal to its children.
+- Each value stored in a vertex is bigger than or equal to its children.

 # B-tree